Aus Open: With fourth Major, superstar Naomi Osaka sets an important benchmark for women’s tennis

 Much has already been said about how the pandemic pause in 2020 helped Osaka find her rhythm again.
 She didn’t play the French Open and took another break, which has not stopped her momentum in any way as the 21-match streak indicates.
 Whether she can carry on like this, across the clay and grass court season remains to be seen.
 But for now, she has honed her ability to dig deep and find a way to win matches consistently, which in the landscape of women’s tennis today is enough to be excited about.

 The evolution of Osaka from a tennis perspective is there for all to see.
 But it can also be seen in the finer details.
 When she won her first title at Indian wells in 2018, she struggled to give a winner’s speech out of awkwardness.
-Her speech and press conference after lifting the Daphne Akhurst Memorial Cup this time was different: she first made Brady smile with a lovely joke, praised her team, acknowledged he joy of playing in front of fans and then, in the press conference, spoke about wanting to play a young girl in the future who thought she was her idol.
+Her speech and press conference after lifting the Daphne Akhurst Memorial Cup this time was different: she first made Brady smile with a lovely joke, praised her team, acknowledged the joy of playing in front of fans and then, in the press conference, spoke about wanting to play a young girl in the future who would think of her as a favourite.

 In the last year, Osaka has found and raised her voice for herself and others.
 More importantly, she has also raised her tennis to a level where she is not just the future of the sport: she is the star, in the here and now.